Course Outline

 Goal:

-You will demonstrate your knowledge and understanding of human geographical concepts as they relate to particular scenarios.
+You will demonstrate your knowledge and understanding of human geographical concepts as they have been presented in the course text.

 Format: